 Locals say that God created the Grand Canyon but he lives in Sedona.

-Watch the sunset turn Sedona’s sweeping red rocks to orange makes it easy to see how this small city rivals the state’s biggest tourist destinations.
+Watch the sunset turn Sedona’s sweeping red rocks to orange and you’ll see how this small desert city rivals the state’s biggest tourist destinations.

 Sedona’s majestic landscape holds sites sacred to the Native Americans.

 Today the city pulls in enthusiasts of the New Age spiritual movement who still believe in the healing powers of its red earth.